 I fail to see even an estimate of the amount of error of natural emissions of CO2 prominently displayed in the bandied documentation.
 Using real science, means you figure the answer and then you do the hard part of calculating the minimum, maximum, and probable errors.
 It is not possible in this case to even have hard numbers on CO2 venting - thus we are again not looking at science, but only estimates and speculation.
 Attaching numbers to speculation does not elevate it to science.

-Hawaii", but it is really just a much better
+Loa in Hawaii", but it is really just a much better estimate of

-estimate of just one place and not really a direct measurement (There
+just one place and not really a direct measurement (There is no

 Satellite data is extremely important, as it is the best data available and has no micro-climate artifacts.
 The satellite data is the only data that comes close to measuring anything that could be called global temperature and not effected by micro-climate and would be most difficult to fudge.
 According to the MSU/NASA UAH data, the atmosphere as a whole seems to be cooling or warming slightly depending on what level of the atmosphere you look at.
 The data below is the best >>> GLOBAL <<< data we have.
 Ground stations of various designs and distributions, or combined bucket types and engine intake ship data can not come close to this NOAA satellite data.

 But do you know what I see in that data?
 (And I'm really good at looking at statistics) - Not much that is significant -- mostly some noise - noise that is much higher than any trend.
 You could pick selected start and end points to show either cooling or warming.
 There is obviously no hokey-stick.
 Some indirect temperature trends track with solar output with a fairly good correlation.
 Will the new solar activity change solar output and cause more warming?
 What are you willing to bet on it?
 I wouldn't, as I am rather certain that we don't know.

 One more reason to take the above graph data seriously - it comes from real scientists who share their data and lean over backwards to show possible errors.